Barbara Gasser: World Championships and Olympics

 At the 2011 World Championships in Tokyo, Gasser's results earned the highest ranked Austrian gymnast a place at the 2012 Olympic Test Event.
 She was the highest ranked Austrian gymnast and competed at the Test Event where she achieved Olympic qualification.
 This was a historic success for an Austrian gymnast, as Gasser was the first female Austrian gymnast to qualify for an Olympic Games since Henriette Parzer (Behrendt) qualified for the 1964 Tokyo Olympics.

 Gasser's strongest event is the uneven bars.
 It was on this apparatus that she won silver at the 2010 World Cup event in Osijek.
 In this event she finished in eleventh in the 2011 overall World Cup, improving to seventh in 2012.

 At the 2012 Olympics, she was joined by another member of the Vorarlberg Gymnastics squad, Caroline Weber.
-In the individual all-around event at the 2012 Olympics, Gasser suffered a fall from the beam, and therefore finished in 46th place.
+During the qualification for the all-around and individual equipment finals at the 2012 Olympics, Gasser suffered a fall from the beam, and finished in 46th place, and did not qualify for any finals.